memgraph/docs/cypher-manual/graph-databases.md

 ![labels-example](data/graph-databases/labels-example.png)

 As you can see in the example above, nodes can also have multiple labels.
-These nodes can be represented in Cypher the following way:
+These nodes can be represented in Cypher in the following way:

 ```cypher
 (:Person)